ProjectIxian/projectixian.github.io/_api_docs/core_add_transaction.md

  - Call the API `calculatetransactionfee`, which will return the required fee amount for the given transaction.
 This API takes the same parameters as `addtransaction`.
  - Use the `autofee` parameter, which will deduct the required transaction fee from the first specified `from` address.
 The address must have sufficient funds to cover both the amount and fee.
 You can change the order of `from` addresses to ensure this.

+Note: If using the `primaryAddress` parameter, the chosen address (public key) must be a valid signer for all addresses in the `from` list.
+This is the case if all the `from` addresses were derived from `primaryAddress` via the `generatenewaddress` API.

 ### Method: `addtransaction`
 ### Input parameters: